chrischenlixing/chrischenlixing.github.io/README.md

 ## Project Objective

-The project is for building my home page, which includes my skills, courses, projects and hobbies using HTML, CSS, JavaScript, and Bootstrap.
+The project is for building my home page, which includes my skills, courses, projects, and hobbies using HTML, CSS, JavaScript, and Bootstrap.

 ## Screenshot